keithbsmiley-other/emilysite/_posts/2021-2-05-sitting-is-the-new-smoking.md

 image:  images/chairs.jpg
 ---

 People in the fitness world go on and on and on about how bad sitting is for you.
-I’m guilty of this too.
+I’m guilty of this, too.

-“Americans sit too much,” they say.
+“Americans sit too much,” we say.
 “We work all day sitting down.
-It’s bad for us.”
+It's detrimental to our health.”

 My response to this: Eeeehhhhh, not exactly, maybe.
 In fact, we may be demonizing sitting for all the wrong reasons.